micahyoung/ethereum-cf/README.md

 ## Notes

-* Verbosity is turned up on `geth` and `bootnodes` so the logs show lots of false positive errors
+* Verbosity is turned up on `geth` and `bootnodes` so the logs show lots of false positive errors.
 Examples:
 ```
 <log stamp> Dial error                               task="dyndial 8ba26367c9651a53 10.253.245.133:33445" err="dial tcp 10.253.245.133:33445: getsockopt: connection refused"
 ...